‘How’s the new house?’ my auntie asks when I meet her at the garden centre for a brew.

 ‘That’s what you get with new builds,’ she tells me.
 ‘One of my friends bought a new house, and it took two years to get it all sorted.’

 ‘Two years!’
-My heart sinks at the thought.
+My heart plummets at the thought.

 ‘Worth the hassle though,’ she says, smiling.
 ‘Looks amazing now.’